Maltese vs Maltipoo: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Maltese and Maltipoo is one of the most significant factors in choosing between these dogs.
 Maltese is characterized by a gentle, playful, charming personality, while Maltipoo tends toward affectionate, playful, gentle traits.
 In daily life, this means Maltese owners typically experience a dog that leans toward gentle behavior, while Maltipoo owners find their dog more inclined toward affectionate tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+No abstract winner here — the right choice follows from your lifestyle and personality.

 Best for Families with Children